paretech/notes/vscode.md

 - smartSelect - used to select content within brackets, braces, quotes
   - Shift + Ctrl + Right/Left Arrow to expand/contract selection
+- Folding - fold regions of source code using the folding icons on the gutter or using keyboard shortcuts.
+[More Shortcuts Available](https://code.visualstudio.com/docs/editor/codebasics#_folding)
+  - Fold (`Ctrl+Shift+[`) folds the innermost uncollapsed region at the cursor.
+  - Unfold (`Ctrl+Shift+])` unfolds the collapsed region at the cursor.
+  - Unfold All (Ctrl+K Ctrl+J) unfolds all regions in the editor.
+  - Fold Level X (`Ctrl+K Ctrl+1` for level 1) folds all regions of level X, except the region at the current cursor position.

 ## Tips and Tricks